 Hudson Townsend's Story

 Insurance and State funding cover some of the costs, but nowhere near enough.
-Lisa, a single parent, must take a leave of absence from her job during each surgery in order to care for Hudson.
+Lisa, a single parent, must take a leave of absence from her job during each surgery to care for Hudson.
 Every surgery is difficult, with a recovery and rehabilitation period of up to a year.
 Travel expenses to Florida and monthly expenses in California continue during Hudson's four-month rehabilitation in Florida.
 Your participation in this tournament will help Hudson ease the expenses for the surgery and rehabilitation.

 There is still a long road ahead for Hudson, but with every surgery he is that much closer to WALKING TALLER!!